 As one of the only Comprehensive Stroke Centers in Tampa, TGH is prepared to immediately respond to any emergent signs of a stroke with board certified neurologists, advanced neuro-imaging, and complex neurosurgical interventions.
 Tampa General's 32-bed Neurosciences Intensive Care Unit is one of the largest in the country.

-Tampa General Hospital was named one of the top hospitals in the country for stroke care for 2023-24, according to U.S. News & World Report.
+Tampa General Hospital was named in the Top 10% in the Nation for Neurology & Neurosurgery and "High Performing" for Stroke Care, according to U.S. News & World Report for 2024-25.
 TGH is also recognized as Honor Role Elite Gold Plus for Stroke Care by the American Heart Association.